Sparrow-Labs/Sparrow-Labs.github.io/_posts/2013-06-09-some_private_goodness.markdown

 ## Where things get ugly

 This all works out pretty well as long as your UITableView content is static and doesn't change.
 In case you insert or delete any rows at runtime, you will need to reload all surrounding cells where the section location changes.
 This might get messy but is still doable.
 Now let's say you would want to support reordering cells as well by implementing `-[UITableViewDataSource tableView:canMoveRowAtIndexPath:]`.
-While the user is dragging a cell around the screen, the section location changes.
+While the user is dragging around a cell on the screen, the section location changes.
 The UITableView isn't giving you any callbacks or ways to know when these changes occure and you end up with a bad UX.
 If there was just an Apple provided API for this ...

 ## The private Goodness: `-[UITableViewCell setSectionLocation:animated:]`

-It turns out that Apple ships and supports the following private API
+It turns out that Apple ships and supports the following private APIs

 ```
 @interface UITableViewCell